-The ancient city of Polonnaruwa is as vaste and huge as it is impressive and so, try as I might, I haven’t been able to fit all of the photos into one blog post.
-The page would take forever to load if I tried to cram it all in so I’ve split it into two posts.
+The ancient city of Polonnaruwa is as vast and huge as it is impressive and so, try as I might, I haven’t been able to fit all of the photos into one blog post.

 After our visit to the UNESCO World Heritage ancient city of Anuradhapura, I’m not really sure what I was expecting from Polonnaruwa but suffice it to say, I was even much more impressed as a whole by Polonnaruwa!

-I’ve got to admit, if not for our itinerary with Evaneos Travel (who organised all of it with locals on ground) I don’t think I would have known to visit Polonnaruwa.
+I’ve got to admit, if not for our researched itinerary, I don’t think I would have known to visit Polonnaruwa.
 It’s not a place I’ve heard of prior to wanting to visit Sri Lanka but it’s a place I knew I couldn’t wait to see as soon as I heard about it.

 Our day started off with breakfast by the pool before meeting with our driver and heading out on the relatively short drive to Polonnaruwa.

 Before we started though, we learnt our lesson from our first day in Sri Lanka that we needed to cover our legs at the temples and so we stopped off in the nearby city in search of sarongs and loose trousers to wear at the temples.

 There’s no way I would be trying to squeeze into skinny jeans for a second day in a row.